-The three-dimensional data over time (aka 4D) mode is a virtual representation of infrastructure such as buildings, strata pans, terrain, property boundaries and utilities, and can also be overlaid with live feeds of real-time data.
+The three-dimensional data over time (aka 4D) model is a virtual representation of infrastructure such as buildings, strata plans, terrain, property boundaries and utilities, and can also be overlaid with live feeds of real-time data.

 With “customers are increasingly reliant on 3D data with temporal capabilities (4D)”, Spatial Services is looking to build out the digital twin developed in partnership with Data61 and has begun developing the business case.